SeniorMars/EandF/README.md

 - It doesn't make sense to be able to choose the date created for blog creation
 - We didn't get to implement deleting entries
 - There are excessive home buttons
+- The logout button only appears on home
+- The home page does not list the author of each blog
 # IF YOU STRIP THE CSS AWAY THEN YOU WILL NOT HAVE ACCESS TO THE LOGOUT BUTTON AND YOU WILL STRUGGLE WITH KNOWING WHO YOU ARE LOGGED IN AS IF YOU SOMEHOW USE MULTIPLE ACCOUNTS.
 TO LOGOUT, YOU NEED TO EITHER ENABLE CSS OR GO TO /LOGOUT.
 TO KNOW WHO YOU ARE, CLICK ON A BLOG YOU HAVE MADE AND IF IT IS YOURS, THEN YOU WILL HAVE EDITING PERMISSIONS.